Skip to product information

 The expression that remembers the firing process

-Just as the shape of a peeled chestnut is four-sided at the top and rounded at the bottom, this piece follows that same design while achieving a natural harmony that suits its use as a sake cup.
+Just as the shape of a peeled chestnut is four-sided at the top and rounded at the bottom, this piece also follows that design while achieving a natural harmony that suits its use as a sake cup.

 Reinterpretation of "Ima-yaki"